Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/actions/DisableActionById.md

 ---
-description: Disables action, by ID
+description: Disables an action, by ID
 version: 0.2.4
 ---